Anthony-Bible/mxtools/memory-bank/progress.md

   - Request validation
   - Error handling
 - Complete API endpoints for all diagnostic tools
-- OpenAPI/Swagger documentation
+- OpenAPI/Swagger documentation with comprehensive schema definitions
 - Web UI with pages for all diagnostic tools and API integration
 - GitHub Actions workflow for automated builds and Docker image creation

 ## Recent Major Accomplishments

-### Milestone 15 Completion
+### Milestone 16 Completion
-1. ✅ Added request validation for all new endpoints using validation middleware
+1. ✅ Completed comprehensive OpenAPI specification with detailed schema definitions
-2. ✅ Implemented comprehensive error handling for all endpoints
+2. ✅ Implemented strong type validation for all API requests and responses
-3. ✅ Created OpenAPI/Swagger documentation for all endpoints
+3. ✅ Enhanced API documentation with clear examples for all endpoints
-4. ✅ Enhanced rate limiting with IP-based controls and burst allowances
-5. ✅ Implemented endpoint documentation for API users via a dedicated docs endpoint
+4. ✅ Standardized error responses across the API surface
+5. ✅ Added detailed string pattern schemas for improved validation
-6. ✅ Registered all new handlers in API server setup
+6. ✅ Created consistent response formats for all diagnostic tools
-7. ✅ Updated API versioning to include all endpoints
+7. ✅ Ensured all API endpoints conform to the specification

 ## What's Next for Future Versions

+### Immediate Priorities
+1. Complete the Web UI implementation with all diagnostic tools
+2. Enhance API documentation with interactive examples
+3. Increase test coverage to >80% across all components
+4. Add comprehensive user documentation

-### Potential Enhancements
+### Future Enhancements
 1. Add user accounts for saving results and preferences
 2. Implement batch processing for multiple diagnostic targets
 3. Enhance result visualization with interactive charts